fantaCan/roblox-CLI-tool/README.md

 ## Additional Information

-- This project was just created for fun and it's not meant to be something i spent lots of my time on
+- This project was created for personal enjoyment and is not intended to be a significant time investment.
-- If you do happen to come across any bugs, feel free to contact me via discord at mort1400
+- The primary objective of this project is to assist users in effortlessly wiping Roblox accounts, without having to manually do it.

 ## Developer